Nora Roberts: Early years

 Roberts was born on October 10, 1950, in Silver Spring, Maryland, the youngest of five children.
-Both of her parents have Irish ancestors, and she has described herself as "an Irishwoman through and through".
+Her parents have Irish ancestry, and she has described herself as "an Irishwoman through and through".
 Her family were avid readers, so books were always important in her life.
-Although she had always made up stories in her head, Roberts did not write as a child, other than essays for school.
+Although she had always imagined stories from childhood, Roberts did not write in her youth other than essays for school.
 She does claim to have "told lies.
 Really good ones—some of which my mother still believes."
+She credits the nuns at her Catholic school for instilling in her a sense of discipline.

+Marriages
-She attended a Catholic school and credits the nuns with instilling in her a sense of discipline.
-During her second year in high school, Roberts transferred to a local public school, Montgomery Blair High School, where she met her first husband, Ronald Aufdem-Brinke.
-They married, against her parents' wishes, in 1968, as soon as she had graduated from high school.

-The newly married couple settled in Boonsboro, Maryland.
+During her second year in high school, Roberts transferred to Montgomery Blair High School, where she met her first husband, Ronald Aufdem-Brinke.
+They married, against her parents' wishes, in 1968, as soon as she graduated, and settled in Boonsboro, Maryland.

 Roberts' husband worked at his father's sheet-metal business before joining her parents in their lighting company.
 She gave birth to two sons, Dan and Jason.
-Roberts became a homemaker and would later refer to this time period as her "Earth Mother" years.
-Roberts spent much of her time doing crafts, including ceramics and sewing her children's clothes.
-Their marriage ended in divorce in 1983.
+Roberts would later refer to this time period as her "Earth Mother" years, when she did crafts, including ceramics and sewing her children's clothes.
+The couple divorced in 1983.

-Present

 Roberts met her second husband, Bruce Wilder, a carpenter, when she hired him to build bookshelves in July 1985.
-Her husband owns and operates a bookstore in Boonsboro, Maryland called Turn the Page Books.
-He also works as an adult content photographer and videographer.

-The Wilders also owned the nearby historic Boone Hotel, which was undergoing renovations when it was destroyed by a fire in February 2008.
-It opened as the Inn BoonsBoro in 2009; the suites were inspired by and named for literary romantic couples with happy endings.
+Her husband owns Turn the Page Books bookstore in Boonsboro and works as an adult content photographer and videographer.
+The couple also owned the nearby historic Boone Hotel.
+After it was destroyed by a fire in February 2008, it was restored and reopened as the Inn BoonsBoro in 2009; the suites were inspired by and named for literary romantic couples with happy endings.